Ellerhold/fs2es-indexer/README.md

 If your elasticsearch instance is not on the local machine, use the correct IP address above.

-The last 2 options are entirely optional but sometimes MacOS sends queries with some weird attributes and types.
+The last 2 options are entirely optional but sometimes macOS sends queries with some weird attributes and types.
 The default behavior is to fail the whole search then.
 If you set both to "yes" samba will use what it can from the query and tries the search regardless.
 So you may get invalid results which you seemingly excluded.